bartmichu/urbstat/README.md

 - Usage statistics
 - Ability to query multiple servers at the same time
+- Repository for deb and rpm systems via OBS
 - Your suggestion goes here

+This application is in active development.
+Source file will be broken at times, but compiled binaries are being used on a daily basis and should be stable.

 ## Command examples